High School 3rd Quarter:

 email@example.com - Level 4 - Online and limited in-Person

-To permanently stop receiving text messages, please text @STOPALL in reply to any text message from a class or group.
+To permanently stop receiving text messages from Remind: Text @STOPALL in reply to any text message from a class or group.

 Mask Order FAQ - Utah Department of Health